Yankees versus Red Sox. Gretzky versus Lemieux. Ali versus Frazier. Nike versus adidas. Legendary rivalries, all.

 So it’s important to have an idea of how different brands fit.
 Obviously, there can be a huge variety since most brands have stability, motion control, neutral, and other running shoes, but you can get a good broad overview.

 Depending on the shoe, the knit patterns used vary.
-For some shoes, there is a tighter weave to give your feet more support while others have a looser weave so that it’s more flexible.
+For some shoes, there is a tighter weave to give your feet more support.
+Others have a looser weave that’s more flexible.

-If you squeezed the Nike React foam, it would feel nice, cushiony, and pillowy before it sprang back to its original form.
+If you squeez Nike React foam, it feels nice, cushiony, and pillowy before it springs back to its original form.
 This illustrates how it can both provide cushioning as well as great energy return.

 No matter what running shoe you get from Nike, it will have a durable outsole.
-Some of their shoes use a thick rubber outsole like the latest version of the Vaporfly 4%, which features deep grooves that help channel water.
+Some of their shoes use a thick rubber outsole like the latest version of the Vaporfly 4%.
+That shoe features deep grooves that help channel water.
 This means that it’s easier (and safer) to run when it’s wet.

 So it all comes down to how often you use your shoes, how hard you run in them, how the shoes fit you, and so forth.
 If one brand feels better to you than another, you’ll probably get more use out of those shoes because they are comfortable and your feet won’t have to do weird things to compensate.

 Both Nike and adidas have great cushioning technologies.
 In particular, adidas’s Boost technology is extremely popular.
 However, you’ll just have to try on a couple pairs to see what cushioning technology feels best to you.